 In the final year of Air Force ROTC, cadets are referred to as SCLs (Senior Cadet Leaders).
 These cadets are assigned the top leadership positions such as squadron commander, group commander or wing commander.
 As an SCL, you will have several ICL and possibly many IMT and FTP cadets under your command.
 SCLs are expected to conduct themselves as leaders and mentors of the cadet wing as they prepare for the final step of earning their commission as second lieutenants in the US Air Force.

 Cadets with specific technical majors are allowed to complete their degree requirements over a 4 ½ - 5-year period.
-Cadets who have completed all Air Force Science classes are classified as AS 700 and 800s and do not fill a cadet wing position.
+Cadets who have completed all Air Force Science classes are classified as AS 700 and 800s.
 AS 700 cadets have completed their Air Force Science coursework and are finishing degree plans not approved for a 4 ½ - 5-year extension of scholarship benefits.
-AS 800 cadets have been approved to complete their degree plan and remain their scholarship.
+AS 800 cadets have been approved to complete their degree plan and retain their scholarship.
 It is important to note that you do not have to be on scholarship to be in Air Force ROTC or complete the program.
 Our detachment has a long-standing record of cadets who either start their college careers with an Air Force ROTC scholarship or are awarded one within their first or second year of school.

 Detachment 825 - Cadet Wing